ariebovenberg/slotscheck/README.rst

 .. code-block:: bash

-   $ slotscheck pandas
+   $ slotscheck sanic
-   ERROR: 'pandas.core.internals.array_manager:BaseArrayManager' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.array_manager:SingleArrayManager' defines overlapping slots.
+   ERROR: 'sanic.app:Sanic' defines overlapping slots.
-   ERROR: 'pandas.core.internals.array_manager:SingleArrayManager' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.blocks:Block' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.blocks:CategoricalBlock' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.blocks:DatetimeLikeBlock' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.blocks:NumericBlock' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.blocks:ObjectBlock' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.managers:BaseBlockManager' has slots but inherits from non-slot class.
-   ERROR: 'pandas.core.internals.managers:SingleBlockManager' has slots but inherits from non-slot class.
+   ERROR: 'sanic.response:HTTPResponse' has slots but superclass does not.
    Oh no, found some problems!

 Now get to fixing --